What is Active Learning?

 A: There are five whiteboards that are wall-mounted between the seven monitors in each room.
 There are also two, double-sided portable whiteboards in each room.

 Q: What happens if the person before me moves all of the 70 seats around and I need the class set up in the standard pod configuration?

 A: Room set-up will be the responsibility of the instructors.
 There will be three “preferred” layouts and there will be signage in the room which will diagram those layouts.
 Students will be expected to assist in the set-up.
 Faculty members will be encouraged to communicate with their colleagues who are scheduled in the room prior to them and after them.

 Q: How does technology support the active classrooms?

 A: The technology design of these spaces is intended to promote the active learning model, emphasizing small group work and ease of movement throughout the space.
 High quality displays and robust wireless network capabilities are built into each classroom.
-Given that these rooms do not employ the legacy Tandberg equipment in other spaces, video connections with Vermont or any other global location will be made using internet-based tools such as Blackboard, Skype, etc.
+Given that these rooms do not employ the legacy Tandberg equipment in other spaces, video connections with any other global location will be made using internet-based tools such as Blackboard, Skype, etc.

 Q: What technology is available to faculty?

 A: Faculty will have the ability to not only display content on large monitors at the front of the room, but to also push that content to monitors available at each team table.
 Although the lecturer is encouraged to move, a camera will be trained on the podium area for recording and internet broadcast when necessary.
 Hands-on technology training will be provided to each faculty member assigned to an active classroom.